babupriyavrat/Geoclarity/README.md

 The web interface code is under RoofZouk-1.0 copy.zip.
 Unzip the files and make sure that you change DB password according to configuration.

 # Presentation
-You can find the presentation in the repository to understand the functionality.
+You can find the presentation in the below link to understand features provided by this source code.  https://docs.google.com/presentation/d/1ZJWTvn7CLK67RsrTTpJDreR1Y0yxMyAldSfJagH7GD0/pub?start=true&loop=false&delayms=3000